dashingsoft/pyarmor/docs/how-to/register.rst

 This license can register Pyarmor on at most 100 devices

+On each device it's enough to register Pyarmor once, do not register Pyarmor before each obfuscation

 Do not register Pyarmor in the CI/CD pipeline or docker container by this :term:`registration file`, each run will taken as one new device.

 .. seealso:: :doc:`ci`